jjvanzon/JJs-Reference-Architecture/code-style.md

 Introduction
 ------------

-This article lists coding style preferenced, that might be followed in certain projects.
+This article lists coding style preferenced, that might be followed in the `JJ`  projects.

 It mostly conform to the Microsoft standard described in the following documents:

 <http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx>
 <http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx>

-Using a tool like ReSharper may help.
+Using a tool like `ReSharper` may help.
 It's settings can be finetuned to closely match your preferences.
-It then checks the check code style and can auto-format.
-It can be used to keep code clean as you write and change your code.
+It then checks the check code style and auto-formats.

 Casing